PrideFest 2014 Q&A

 Yes.
-Please visit an information booth, located throughout the festival, to show your identification and purchase a $1 wristband for the weekend.
-This will ensure shorter lines at the alcohol booths, since you have already shown your proof of age.
+Please visit any beer or liquor booth, located throughout the festival, to show your identification and purchase a $1 wristband for the weekend.
+This will ensure shorter lines at the alcohol booths upon your return, since you have already shown your proof of age.

 How do the drink tickets work?

-Sorry, tickets cannot be used to tip bartenders.
-Please use cash if you would like to tip.
+You may tip the bartenders and all tips benefit Pride St. Louis Inc. Please use cash if you would like to tip.

 Are there ATMs at the festival?

 ATMs are located throughout the festival grounds, near the Bud Light Entertainment Stage on Sponsor Row and also near the Monsanto Local Performance Stage food court.